 For high school student Kierra, Big Lake’s REAL program connected her with Big Lake Area Veterinary Hospital where she is learning more about veterinary science.

 “My favorite thing to do is to help restrain the animals.
 I like the feeling of comforting them during what can be a high stress situation for the animal and us,” Kierra shared with Big Lake High School’s work-based learning coordinator Wade Olson.

 “Kierra’s enthusiasm for the profession is shown whenever she is at work.
 She is always available to do what is asked and doesn’t hesitate even when the task is not pleasant.
 We are in need of young people to enter the profession and be ready to be an advocate for the animals we treat.
 Youth Apprenticeship allows students to see what the veterinary field is like, before making a decision,” continued Big Lake Area Veterinary Hospital’s Dr. McAlpin.

-High school student Jonathan’s apprenticeship experience with GATR Truck Center solidified his interest as a diesel technician.
+High school student Jonathan’s apprenticeship experience with GATR Truck Center solidified his interest in pursuing a career as a diesel technician.

 “[After graduation] I plan to complete my training with the National Guard and attend a tech school to continue my education in diesel mechanics,” Jonathan said.
 “The people [at GATR] that have been teaching me have been great and are always willing to answer my questions; the work environment is so friendly.”

 Jonathan’s work-based mentor appreciates the real life hands-on training he gets to experience while being involved in the business and part of the team on a daily basis.
 “With the knowledge and experience these students gain, they are better prepared for [the] industry once they graduate.”